thiagosouza-ciandt/workshop-anthropic-agentic/customer-support-agent/README.md

 ## 1. Project Overview

 CorpBank is a fictional bank customer support system built to demonstrate **multi-agent AI patterns** using Claude via Amazon Bedrock.
-The system allows a customer to chat with an AI agent that can query real data, handle loan requests, search internal policy documents, and transfer the conversation to a human agent when needed — all in real time.
-All these lessons would be able to practice following this [Workbook](WORKSHOP_STEPS.md)
+A customer chats with an AI agent that can query real data, handle loan requests, search internal policy documents, and transfer the conversation to a human agent in real time.

 ### What participants will learn

-- How to build an agent that calls tools (functions) to get real data
+- How to call Claude and enforce structured JSON output with Zod
+- Why the messages array is the only memory (Claude is stateless)
 - How to define tool schemas so Claude knows when and how to use them
-- How to implement the agentic loop — the while loop that keeps Claude working until it finishes
+- How to implement the agentic loop — the `while` loop that keeps Claude working until it finishes
+- How to build specialist agents and orchestrate them with a Coordinator
 - How to connect an agent to external document sources via MCP
-- How to escalate to a human agent with full context transfer
+- How to escalate to a human agent with full context transfer in real time
-- How to stream events in real time between the agent, the customer, and the backoffice
-- How to prevent prompt injection and unauthorized access

 ### Stack